 It’s a fun and safe activity, and no prior scuba diving experience is necessary.
 Whether it’s your very first time visiting the underwater world, or you’ve been scuba diving before – our professional Dive Instructors will guide you on fun and interactive tours around the pristine waters of the coral reef.

-Resort scuba diving may also be the right option for those who have a scuba licence, but the scuba licence is not a full Open Water Dive Licence or higher and therefore cannot dive as a fully Certified Diver.
+Resort scuba diving may also be the right option for those with a scuba licence, but the scuba licence is not a full Open Water Dive Licence or higher and therefore cannot dive as a fully Certified Diver.
 If you have a scuba licence but are not sure what level it is – you can contact us to assist you in finding the perfect Great Barrier Reef tour for you

 *Anyone booking a trip which includes scuba diving please check: Can I go Diving?